changyiq/HackerRank_SQL/advanced_select.md

 ###**[New Companies](https://www.hackerrank.com/challenges/the-company)**

 Amber's conglomerate corporation just acquired some new companies.
-Each of the companies follows this hierarchy:
+Each of the companies follows this hierarchy: <br>
 <img src="https://s3.amazonaws.com/hr-challenge-images/19505/1458531031-249df3ae87-ScreenShot2016-03-21at8.59.56AM.png" alt="Hierarchy" style="height: 240px; width:100px;"/>

 Given the table schemas below, write a query to print the company_code, founder name, total number of lead managers, total number of senior managers, total number of managers, and total number of employees.
 Order your output by ascending company_code.